 As soon as briquettes are lightly covered with gray ash (or lump charcoal is lit around the edges of all the pieces), and you’ve poured the coals onto the charcoal grate, you have very high heat, actually too high for almost any food to handle without burning quickly.

 Spread the coals out the way you like, set the cooking grate in place, and close the lid.
 It’s important now to preheat the grill.
-You should do this for 10 to 15 minutes to make the cooking grate hot enough for searing and make it easier to clean.
+You should do this for 10 to 15 minutes to make the cooking grate hot enough for searing and make it easier to clean your grill.
 The heat will loosen all the little bits and pieces clinging to the cooking grate, leftover from the last time you grilled, and a grill brush will easily remove them.

 There are two reliable ways to judge when the coals are ready: